JetBrains-Research/pubtrends-review/README.md

 This is a source code for the paper: "Automatic generation of reviews of scientific paper" [https://arxiv.org/abs/2010.04147](https://arxiv.org/abs/2010.04147).

-Refer to [pysrc/review/README.md](pysrc/review/README.md) for instruction on dataset creation and model training.
+Refer to [review/README.md](review/README.md) for instruction on dataset creation and model training.

 # Authors
 See [AUTHORS.md](AUTHORS.md) for a list of authors and contributors.

-# Pubtrends
+# PubTrends
-* Pubtrends is available as web service at [https://pubtrends.net](https://pubtrends.net)
+* PubTrends is available as web service at [https://pubtrends.net](https://pubtrends.net)
 * Description can be found [here](https://research.jetbrains.org/groups/biolabs/projects/pubtrends/)